dustinmatthew/libhat/README.md

 #   Monitors the noise level in a reading room and delivers a warning above threshold.

 # Environmental monitoring modules
-#   Temperature and Humidity monitor
+#   Temperature and Humidity monitor - Winston and Dustin
 #     Monitors temperature and humidity for preservation planning.
 Delivers a warning when exceeding set threshold.

 #   Light level monitor